 Freelancing is rapidly growing across Africa.
 This way of working provides a variety of opportunities, for both men and women, that run parallel with the economic dynamism that the continent is currently experiencing.

 An increasing number of companies are choosing this new model of employment.
-In a study conducted this year by financial services company Payoneer, around 21,000 freelancers from 170 countries around the globe were interviewed (when?
-This year?).
+In a study conducted by financial services company Payoneer, around 21,000 freelancers from 170 countries around the globe were interviewed.
 The report shows that Africa holds 10.1% of the world’s freelancers – and could continue to grow.

 A Trend Attracting African Youth